Isotropic Gaussian Processes on Finite Spaces of Graphs: Experimental Setup

 To construct graphs from molecules, we assign atoms to nodes, and corresponding chemical bonds to edges.
 We adopt two strategies - a) assigning atoms to arbitrary nodes in the graph (\textsc{Graph-B} in \Cref{tab:molecule_experiment}, left on~\Cref{fig:experiments}), and b) assigning certain types of atoms to certain pre-specified groups of vertices thus aligning different data samples better (\textsc{Graph-A} in \Cref{tab:molecule_experiment}, A stands for aligned, right on~\Cref{fig:experiments}).
 Both strategies are illustrated in~\Cref{fig:experiments}.

+\textbf{Varying number of nodes.} To handle graphs with varying number of nodes, we use Gaussian processes on the metagraph corresponding to the maximal number of nodes throughout the dataset.
+All graphs are than "padded", if necessary, by additional disconnected nodes.
+These can be seen at the bottom right of the graphs presented on~\Cref{fig:experiments}.

-We compare our proposed methods to the \textsc{Naive} baseline that outputs the zero prediction and a \textsc{Linear} kernel based Gaussian process.
+We compare our proposed methods to the \textsc{Naive} baseline that outputs the mean over the train set and a \textsc{Linear} kernel based Gaussian process.
 On the FreeSolv-S dataset, we also evaluate the projected kernels (\textsc{Projected}), where the group of $H$ is such that $x \sim_H y$ if and only if $x$ can be made into $y$ by permuting only atoms of the same type (carbons with carbon, oxygens with oxygen etc.).
 Results are displayed in~\Cref{tab:molecule_experiment}, with more details in~\Cref{appdx:experiments}, and discussed, along with the theoretical contributions, in~\Cref{sec:discussion_conclusion}.
 For the Freesolv-S dataset, we generate 10 random splits and report the mean and standard deviation of the metrics across these splits.